-What Claims Are Covered & Are Not Covered By Your Insurance
+What Claims Are Covered & Not Covered by Landlord Insurance

-Landlord policies protect the property owner from financial loss.
+The main goal of landlord policies is to protect the property owner from financial loss.
 They have two key parts: property insurance and liability insurance protection.

 Your landlord insurance policy will cover loss or damages to your building, but it also protects your financial interests in the property.
 A standard landlord insurance policy includes: